Operation Lost Trust

 Operation Lost Trust was the name of an FBI investigation into the South Carolina General Assembly from 1989 to 1999.
 By the end of the investigation, seventeen members of the South Carolina General Assembly were arrested for bribery, extortion, or drug use.
 Operation Lost Trust is often considered the greatest political scandal in the history of the state of South Carolina.
-It directly influenced the passing of South Carolina's Ethics Reform Act of 1991 and led to the restructuring of the state government in 1993.
-In its wake the once dominant South Carolina Democratic Party was weakened as a political party and the Republican Party emerged as a viable political entity in the state.
+It directly influenced the passing of South Carolina's Ethics Reform Act of 1991, and led to the restructuring of the state government in 1993.
+In its wake, the once-dominant South Carolina Democratic Party was weakened as a political party, and the Republican Party emerged as a viable political entity in the state.

 Investigation

-In 1989, the Federal Bureau of Investigation began investigating the South Carolina General Assembly after the narcotics arrest of Ron Cobb, a lobbyist and former member of the South Carolina House of Representatives.
+In 1989, the Federal Bureau of Investigation began investigating the South Carolina General Assembly after the narcotics arrest of Ron L. Cobb, a lobbyist and former Democratic member of the South Carolina House of Representatives.
 The FBI supplied Cobb with a boat located in Hilton Head Island, South Carolina and an office in Atlanta for the purposes of misleading state lawmakers into believing that he represented the Alpha Group, a fake organization seeking support for a bill legalizing dog and horse-track betting.
 Cobb was instructed to bribe lawmakers with campaign contributions in return for their support for the bill.

-In July 1990, a grand jury subpoenaed the campaign finance records of all 170 members of the General Assembly revealing the existence of the investigation.
+In July 1990, a grand jury subpoenaed the campaign finance records of all 170 members of the General Assembly, consequently revealing the existence of the investigation.
 The investigators were looking for self-reported disclosures of the in-total $30,000 that investigators doled out to tempt lawmakers during the election season.
-Five legislators, including State Representative Robert A. Kohn, were initially indicted for failure to disclose the payments and violating the Hobbs Act.
+Five legislators, including State Representative Robert A. Kohn (R), were initially indicted for failure to disclose the payments and violating the Hobbs Act.
 Kohn later agreed to cooperate with prosecutors.
-While the four indicted members of the General Assembly in the House of Representatives were suspended from official duties, the lone senator, William Richard Lee, was able to continue his work in the South Carolina Senate.
+While the four indicted members of the General Assembly in the House of Representatives were suspended from official duties, the lone senator, William Richard Lee (R), was able to continue his work in the South Carolina Senate.